-Relay policy replace: Replaces the existing option 82 field and adds new DHCP option 82 field.
+Relay policy replace: Replaces the existing option 82 field and adds new option 82 field.
 (This is the default setting)

-Helper Address: there are 4 fields for the DHCP server's IP address.
-You can fill the field with prefered IP address of DHCP Server, and then click "Apply" to activate the DHCP relay agent function.
+DHCP Relay Agent Relay Agent Enable Relay Policy Relay policy keep Relay policy replace Helper Address 1 Helper Address 2 Helper Address 3 Helper Address 4 Apply and then click "Apply" to activate the DHCP relay agent function.
 All the DHCP packets from client will be modified by the policy and forwarded to DHCP server through the gateway port.